smartrader/Getting_Cleaning_Data_Course_Project/CodeBook.md

 # Code Book

-This code book summarizes the resulting data fields in `tidy.txt`.
+This code book summarizes the resulting data fields in `Tidy.txt`.

 ## Identifiers

-`subject` - The ID of the test subject
+`subject` - ID of the test subject
-`activity` - The type of activity performed when the corresponding measurements were taken
+`activity` -type of activity performed when the corresponding measurements were taken

 ## Measurements
 ##  [1] "TimeBodyAccelerometerMean()-X"